VladSteopoaie/simple-message-exchange-service/README.md

 ```

 ## Communication in Wireshark
-Here I have a little sample of the packets on Wireshark while one client is connecting to the server, makes one request, and then another client connects to the server
+Here I have a little sample of the packets on Wireshark while one client is connecting to the server, makes one request, and then another client connects to the server.
+The server is on a virtual machine with bridged adapter (192.168.1.177:5000) and the clients are on my host machine (192.168.1.228).

 ![commnunication in wireshark](./images/communication.png)